wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    REMEMBER: There are four ways to assign resource rights to a user:
    * Direct assignment of user to resources.
    * Group assignment - all AAD group members access rights through user association with a group
-   * Rule-based assignment - when a resource owner creates a group and uses a rule to define which users are assigned to a specific resource, attaching a role definition to a user, group, service principal, or managed identity at a particular scope.
+   * Rule-based assignment - when a resource owner creates a group and uses a rule to define which users are assigned to a specific resource, attaching a role definition to a user, group, <a href="#SvcPrin">service principal</a>, or managed identity at a particular scope.
    * External authority assignment - such as on-prem. directory of SaaS app.
    <br /><br />

+   <a name="SvcPrin"></a>

+   DEFINITION: Each Service Principal can request an Azure AD token to access Azure resources and assign users and groups.

    <a name="RoleAssignment"></a>